Above, MacMillan Ancient Modern tartan.

 One of the earliest illustrated accounts of this phenomenon was a series of prints produced by Ronald McIan in the 1830s and 40s.
 Eventually he illustrated most of the then accepted “clan” tartans.
 Plate 51 of this collection shows a MacMillan wearing a short kilt and little else in fierce combat with a Cromwellian soldier.
 (This is itself anachronistic as 17th Century highland dress would almost certainly have been a full plaid).
 His tartan is described Buchanan but it is quite recognisable as our Ancient MacMillan and does not have the Buchanan white stripe.
 By comparison Plate 3 shows a Buchanan consisting of a simple yellow/red/green check nothing like the present day version.
 (Somerled MacMillan always maintained that the Buchanans, who at one stage were related to the MacMillans, added the white stripe to our tartan and called it their own).

-The most authentic and long lived MacMillan Tartan is the Ancient, varying by the use of different dyes from near khaki to psychedelic, with most wearers opting for something in between.
-If any tartan is a true MacMillan it is the Ancient being readily identifiable in the McIan print.
+Ancient MacMillan varies by the use of different dyes from near khaki to psychedelic, with most wearers opting for something in between.
+The Ancient may be the most readily identifiable as it is illustrated in the McIan print.

 Former President of the Clan MacMillan Society, Major Cameron Macmillan, always referred to this as Baillie Macmillan's tartan.
 Cameron was a boy in the 1890s when this tartan was a new product issuing from the baillie's highland outfitting establishment in Partick.
 It did not really catch on until the late Chief, General Sir Gordon MacMillan, decided to dress all his family in it to make them easily identifiable from the rest of the clan who wore the Ancient.
 An idea which rather collapsed by Sir Gordon's move popularising the Hunting sett.
 The Hunting Tartan is predominantly green with yellow and red lines.
 The green can vary with dying from a bluish mid-green to almost black (a form found in North America).